 It our desire to make this verse a reality and see people from every nation and language come to a saving knowledge of the Lord Jesus Christ.

-Whether you attend Calvary or not, our hope is to practically care for needs you may have as an international living in the United States and make your transition as easy as possible.
+Our hope is to practically care for needs you may have as an international living in the United States and make your transition as easy as possible.
 If you are looking to experience community at Calvary with others not native to the U.S., we encourage you to join our All Nations Community Group.

 Ways to Get Involved: